 This is a “learning group,” not a “course.”
 That means every participant’s voice will be part of every session, and we are all citizens of the experience.
-Our guest hosts will soon be announced, who will bring their voice and experience into the room as well.
+Our guest hosts will bring their voice and experience into the room as well.
 Through it all, three people will serve as connecting co-hosts….

 Hannah du Plessis

 Hannah is an artist, writer, educator and facilitator.
 As principal of Fit Associates she helps people practice the capacities necessary for conscious co-creation, and helps groups shift their relationships to one another and their collective future.
 Hannah created the Liberated Life course, which gathers cross-race cohorts to practice the skills of community together.
 Hannah was born and raised in apartheid South Africa.
 She is a founding professor in the Design for Social Innovation program at the School of Visual Arts, and Adjunct Professor in the CMU School of Design.

 Marc’s forty-year career has taken him into a huge range of challenging questions and situations.
 He is founding principal of Fit Associates, a firm focused on equipping organizations to become participants in the move toward an equitable and sustainable future.
 Alongside his work researching the patterns of life in families, communities and organizations, he has been a teacher for over 20 years.
 He currently teaches in the SVA MFA in Design for Social Innovation and the CMU School of Design.